firebase/firebase-js-sdk/.changeset/thirty-flies-flow.md

 "@firebase/database": patch
 ---

-Added interface `Database` which is implemented by `FirebaseDatabase` to allow the use of interface instead of class for the instance type.
+Added interface `Database` which is implemented by `FirebaseDatabase.
+This allows consumer SDKs (such as the Firebase Admin SDK) to export the database types as an interface.
-It solves an issue admin SDK encountered where they only want to export the type, but Typescript thinks they are exporting the actual class.